petterh/textedit/docs/Chapter-16-Printing.md

 TextEdit uses the standard common dialog for printing.
 The printFile function is defined in printFile.cpp.
 The Print dialog is closely related to the Page Setup dialog; the values set during page setup are typically used during printing.

 You invoke the standard print dialog by calling PrintDlg with a pointer to a suitably initialized PRINTDLG as its lone parameter.
-The result looks like Figure 34.
+The result looks like Figure&nbsp;34.

 ![Print Dialog](Chapter-16-Printing-Figure32.bmp)

-**Figure 34: The Print Dialog Box.**
+**Figure&nbsp;34: The Print Dialog Box.**

 When you are certain of running under Windows 2000, you may use PrintDlgEx instead, which gives you extended functionality.